The health benefits of dry January

 The liver is the largest internal organ and in small amounts, can break down alcohol.
 However, if the liver is exposed to high levels, it is not able to break it down quickly enough and the excess alcohol can cause damage to the liver.

 It is difficult to know how your liver is doing, as the common signs of liver damage such as yellow skin (jaundice), itchiness and small burst blood vessels don’t often show until the liver is failing.
-Medichecks best selling Liver Check is an easy and convenient way to examine liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be raised if the liver is damaged.
+Medichecks best selling Liver Blood Test is an easy and convenient way to examine liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be raised if the liver is damaged.
 This test is ideal for those who want to find out if their lifestyle is damaging their liver.
 Cutting down on alcohol, eating a balanced diet and exercising regularly are all ways to improve liver health.

 Although yes, it is good to check the health of our liver after a period of heavy drinking, it is also necessary to see if our usual drinking habits are having a negative effect to allow us to make any necessary changes before things get worse.